Abnormal Pap Smear

 Your Manhattan OBGYN may find a number of potentially dangerous results from a Pap smear test:

 - Atypical squamous cells of undetermined significance (ASCUS).
 These squamous cells normally are present on your cervix as thin, flat cells.
 Sometimes, though, a Pap smear reveals that some of the squamous cells are abnormal.
-At this point, your doctor can re-analyze the same sample, looking for viruses that are indicators of cancer.
+At this point, your doctor or NYC gynecologist, Dr. Anat Zelmanovich can re-analyze the same sample, looking for viruses that are indicators of cancer.

 - Squamous intraepithelial lesion.
 This result points to changes that could indicate a precancerous condition.
 Depending on what else may be present in your Pap smear test results, such as HPV, these lesions can have a greater or lower impact.
 There are two types:

 - High grade.
-These are changes that indicate cancer may be present and further testing is necessary.
+These are changes that indicate a precancerous abnormality may be present and further testing is necessary.

 - Squamous cell cancer (or adenocarcinoma cells).
 This result refers to two different types of cancer that is almost certainly present: